onecompiler/docs/javascript.md

     // code
 }
 ```
-### 2. IF-ELSE
+### 2. If-Else

-ELSE part is used to execute the block of code when the condition fails.
+Else part is used to execute the block of code when the condition fails.

 ### Syntax
 ```javascript